My Great Grandmother Julie

 Annie Bell Rutherford Shaw

-My mama, Annie Bell Rutherford Shaw, who is also my daddy’s wife, born in 1908.
+My mama, Annie Bell Rutherford Shaw, who is also my daddy’s wife, was born in 1908.

 My Mother's White Father's House